Campus Recruiting with Online Gamified Talent Assessments

 4. Utilize social media to connect with Millennials

-At least 84% of organizations are currently using social media for hiring candidates whereas the 9% of those who don’t are planning to.
+At least 84% of organizations, according to SHRM, are currently using social media for hiring candidates whereas the 9% of those who don’t are planning to.

 Considering the fact that Millennials will make 75 percent of the global workforce by 2025 and social media is where candidates look for jobs, organizations need to take advantage of this trend and integrate it in their recruitment strategy.